anuvyklack/hydra.nvim/README.md

 })
 ```

-Each of the fields of this table is described in detail below.
+Each of the fields of this table is described in details below.

 ### `name`
 `string`